 Changes in tax depreciation schedules may affect the overall level of investment in the economy.
 However, the magnitude of the effect is an empirical question.
 For example, the bonus depreciation provisions enacted in 2002, 2003, 2008, 2009, and 2010, substantially raised the first-year depreciation deduction a taxpayer could take and thereby increased an investment's rate of tax depreciation substantially.
-Although these provisions lowered the user cost of capital, their overall impact depended on the degree to which they encouraged taxpayers to make investments they otherwise would not have made.
+Although these provisions lowered the user cost of capital, the overall impact depends on the degree to which taxpayers respond to the lower cost of capital by making investments they otherwise would not have made.
 If the drop in the user cost of capital mainly benefits taxpayers who make a level of investment similar to the level that they would have made without bonus depreciation, then the effect of the change in tax law is muted.

-The findings in the literature on the effects of more generous cost recovery methods, and more generally on the sensitivity of capital investment to its user cost, are mixed.
-One of the first major studies found that investment responded strongly to changes in tax policy.
-The authors examined a range of tax policies that lowered the user cost of capital, such as accelerated depreciation, investment tax credits, and expensing.
+The literature on the effects of more generous cost recovery methods and on the sensitivity of capital investment to its user cost more generally, on balance supports the theory that investment is responsive to taxes.
+One of the first major studies found that investment responded strongly to changes in tax policy.263 The authors examined a range of tax policies that lowered the user cost of capital, such as accelerated depreciation, investment tax credits, and expensing.
 Their results are in line with conventional economic theory, which suggests that lowering the user cost of capital (such as through accelerated depreciation) increases national investment.

-The findings of subsequent studies, however, have been mixed.
-Some authors have found negligible effects.
-One study of the bonus depreciation provisions enacted in 2002 and 2003 concluded that the provisions had little impact on investment spending.
-Another study, analyzing the investment behavior of a large collection of firms from 1981 to 1991, estimated a relatively small response of capital investment to changes in its user cost.
-254 Various explanations for these results have been proposed in the economics literature.
-For example, if firms face high, fixed costs of adjusting their capital stocks, they may be less sensitive to tax incentives to invest in more capital.
-Also, lack of taxpayer awareness, tax law interactions, and the complexity costs of claiming a deduction under a new provision could reduce the sensitivity of investment to tax incentives.
-A study of the bonus depreciation provisions of 2002 and 2003, as well as legislation enacted in 2003 that increased the maximum section 179 deduction from \$25,000 to \$100,000, found that the fraction of small businesses claiming 179 expensing changed little between 2001 or 2002, and 2003, when the limitation on deductions was raised.
-Among small businesses, 39 percent of individuals and 54 percent of corporations claimed bonus depreciation in 2002, compared to 33 percent of individuals and 49 percent of corporations in 2003, when bonus depreciation was made more generous.
-257 Other research has found that utilization rates for the bonus depreciation measures were higher for industries, such as telecommunications, where the long-lived investments by a small number of firms accounts for the bulk of investment.
-258
+Some authors have found smaller effects.
+One study of the bonus depreciation provisions enacted in 2002 and 2003 concluded that the provisions had little impact on investment spending.264 Another study, analyzing the investment behavior of a large collection of firms from 1981 to 1991, estimated a relatively small response of capital investment to changes in its user cost.265 Various explanations for these results have been proposed in the economics literature.
+For example, if firms face high, fixed costs of adjusting their capital stocks, they may be less sensitive to tax incentives to invest in more capital.266 Also, lack of taxpayer awareness, tax law interactions, and the complexity costs of claiming a deduction under a new provision could reduce the sensitivity of investment to tax incentives.
+A study of the bonus depreciation provisions of 2002 and 2003, as well as legislation enacted in 2003 that increased the maximum section 179 deduction from \$25,000 to \$100,000, found that the fraction of small businesses claiming 179 expensing changed little between 2001 or 2002, and 2003, when the limitation on deductions was raised.267 Among small businesses, 39 percent of individuals and 54 percent of corporations claimed bonus depreciation in 2002, compared to 33 percent of individuals and 49 percent of corporations in 2003, when bonus depreciation was made more generous.268 Other research has found that utilization rates for the bonus depreciation measures were higher for industries, such as telecommunications, where the long-lived investments by a small number of firms accounts for the bulk of investment.269